Buckminsterfullerene

-Buckminsterfullerene is a black solid that dissolves in hydrocarbon solvents to produce a violet solution.
-The compound was discovered in 1985 and has received intense study, although few real world applications have been found.
+Buckminsterfullerene is a black solid that dissolves in hydrocarbon solvents to produce a purple solution.
+The substance was discovered in 1985 and has received intense study, although few real world applications have been found.

+Molecules of buckminsterfullerene (or of fullerenes in general) are commonly nicknamed buckyballs.

 Occurrence

 Buckminsterfullerene is the most common naturally occurring fullerene.
 Small quantities of it can be found in soot.